OMN vs UAE Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for ICC Cricket World Cup League 2 2019-23 Match

 All-rounders

 Zeeshan Maqsood has been in magnificent form with the ball.
-He has returned with 35 scalps and also aggregated 511 runs.
+He has taken 35 wickets in addition to amassing 522 runs in the ICC Cricket World Cup League 2 2019-23.

-Aqib Ilyas is Oman's leading run-getter in the competition, having amassed 801 runs at an average of 61.61.
-He has also picked up 17 wickets.
+Rohan Mustafa has contributed well with both the bat and ball, picking up eight wickets and scoring 107 runs.

 Bowler